Tafazzin: Acyl specificity and sensing curvature

-Tafazzin and cardiolipin in mitochondrial structure and function
+Mitochondria

 Cardiolipin is a complex glycerophospholipid which contains four acyl groups linked to three glycerol moietie localized in the mitochondrial inner membrane.
 These acyl groups include oleic acid and linoleic acid.
 Due to this composition, cardiolipin exhibits a conical structure, which allows for membrane curvature called cristae.
 Further, CL plays important roles in oxidative phosphorylation by stabilizing the chain complexes with its linkages between acyl chains, binding to the c-rings of ATP synthase for proper function, maintaining respiratory chain supercomplex formation with proteins localized in the inner mitochondrial matrix including ATP/ADP translocase, pyruvate carrier, carnitine carrier, and all of the respiratory chain complexes (I, III, IV, V).
 Cardiolipin also facilitates proton trapping in the intermembrane space to aid ATP synthase in channeling protons into the mitochondrial matrix.
 Properly formed CL is critical in maintaining mitochondrial shape, energy production, and protein transport within cells, and remodeling by tafazzin aids in removing and replacing acyl chains damaged by oxidative stress.
 During apoptosis and similar processes, CL is known to act as a platform for proteins and other machinery involved with its interactions with members of the Bcl-2 family, caspases, Bid, Bax, and Bak.